As a user, when you press the power button of system, you get the login screen on your monitor and after login starts working.

 Have you ever think what is going between you press power button and login screen appear?

-There is a boot process for any operating system which executed one-by-one, and finally, you get the Operating system’s login screen.
+There is a booting process for any operating system which executed one-by-one, and finally, you get the Operating system’s login screen.

-There are six high-level stages for Linux boot process:
+There are six high-level stages for Linux booting process:

 BIOS stands for Basic Input/Output System.
 BIOS responsibilities are to search boot loader (GRUB, LILO) program to load and execute it.

 BIOS search boot loader into a floppy, CD-rom, or hard drive.
 You can change the boot sequence from BIOS setup during BIOS startup.

 When the loader program found and loaded into the memory, BIOS gives the control it.
 So, BIOS use to loads and execute the MBR booting loader.